 Cabbage - Cabbage has about 3 net carbs per cup.
 Different types of cabbage can have more or less.
 Cabbage works great in place of rice in most dishes, it's great in keto stir fry, soup, and you can use the large cabbage leaves to make keto friendly wraps and cabbage roles.

-Spinach - Spinach is extremely low in carbs, coming it at only 1 net carb per packed cup.
+Spinach - Spinach is extremely low in carbs, coming in at less than 1 net carb per packed cup.
 Spinach can be used in salads, layered is casseroles, sautéed, or creamed.
 It's pretty much a super food and has tons of vitamins in it.
 You can also use spinach in juicing recipes and in keto smoothies.

-Avocado - We LOVE avocado and we eat it every day.
+Avocado - We LOVE avocado with its 1.8 net carbs.
 Sliced, mashed, or in easy guacamole, we will find any way we can to include avocado into our meals - topping keto enchiladas with avocado is a must.
 It's super filling and it adds a creaminess to sauces and dressings.
 It's probably our number one most consumed out of all of our favorite keto vegetables.

 What are some ways you've used these low carb vegetables, that aren't on this list.